OlivierSohn/hamazed/README.md

 `stack build --pedantic`

+A recent enough C compiler should be used by GHC, so as to be able to build C++14.
+For example, the [travis script](/.travis.yml) upgrades gcc on a Ubuntu 14.04 LTS (Trusty).

 # Run the games in single-player mode

 Passing no command line argument will run the games in single player mode: